Liberation of the German-occupied Channel Islands: Detailed planning

 Early in 1944 Brigadier Alfred Ernest Snow was appointed to command Task Force 135, the code name given to the liberation task force.
 Snow was 46 years old and had served in India and Burma between the wars, he was awarded an OBE when a Major with the BEF in June 1940.
 A small HQ structure was created to look into the planning.

 On 10 May 1944 Supreme Headquarters Allied Expeditionary Force, (SHAEF) reported to Southern Command that in the event it became necessary to capture the Channel Islands, this would be undertaken by 21st Army Group, after which Southern Command would take over; and Rankin C should be reviewed accordingly.
 Shipping would be available after 15 July, but no troops.
 Southern Command replied on 22 June 1944, after the Normandy D-Day landings, that Rankin C could be amended to suit either the German evacuation of the islands or the German surrender on the islands.
 Alderney was to be bypassed as there were not believed to be any civilians there.

 By August, it was decided that only Rankin C would be applicable, and Headquarters 115 Brigade provided the nucleus of the HQ for Task Force 135.
 The code name was changed to Operation Nestegg on 11 August 1944.
 Plymouth was chosen as the embarkation port and the planners of Task Force 135 moved their HQ from the New Forest to Cornwall.

 In August 1944, the German Foreign Ministry made an offer to Britain, through the Swiss Red Cross, that would see the release and evacuation of all Channel Island civilians except for men of military age.
 This was not a possibility that the British had envisaged.
 The British considered the offer, but a memorandum from Winston Churchill said: "Let 'em starve.
 They can rot at their leisure".
 It is not clear whether Churchill meant the Germans, or the civilians.
 The German offer was rejected.

-Not knowing when the force would be needed, a code word W-Day or warning day when the operation was given the go ahead by SHAEF was established and a timetable from then, W+1, W+2 etc. was established until C-Day, the first landing day, with C+1, C+2 etc. for follow up days.
+Not knowing when the force would be needed, a code word W-Day or warning day when the operation was given the go ahead by SHAEF was established and a timetable from then, W+1, W+2 etc. was established until C-Day or commencement day, the first landing day, with C+1, C+2 etc. for follow up days.